 What is the Marketing Mix Model?

 The Marketing Mix Model is used as a decision-making tool by brands to estimate the effectiveness of various marketing initiatives in increasing Return on Investment (ROI).
-Marketing Mix Model lets your brand understand how various marketing activities are driving the business metrics of a product.
+The Marketing Mix Model lets your brand understand how various marketing activities are driving the business metrics of a product.

 We all know about the 4Ps of the marketing mix.
 It consists of 4 main elements: product, price, distribution channels (Place), and product promotion (Promotion).